juliuspfadt/juliuspfadt.github.io/index.md

 # About
 Hello.

-I am a researcher in psychological research methods at Ulm University.
+I am currently working as a postdoctoral researcher at the Department of Methodology and Statistics at Tilburg University with Joris Mulder on dynamic social networking.
 I recently received my PhD with distinction (summa cum laude) for my thesis titled "The Present and Future of Reliability Analysis: Advances in Theory and Practice".

 My professional interest lies with statistical modeling: in particular, developing methods to help researchers learn about unobservable patterns in their data.
 These methods are ideally, but not exclusively, Bayesian.
 So far, I have mainly focused on methods for psychometrics, specifically, reliability estimation and structural equation modeling.